XciciciX/personal-web/content/authors/admin/_index.md

       It is a web game mainly written by Elm language.
 It is a puzzle game simulated by game Rust Lake.
 You are trapped in a 7-day loop.
 You need to find the way out by interacting with different NPCs and locations.
 A lot of small games are hidden in different locations.
 You can explore a lot of things.
 In this game, the logic is realized by a functional programming language Elm and the front-end is realized by CSS.
 We used Github for version control and team manamgement.
 ---

 Hi!
-I am a senior student in University of Michigan majoring in Data Science Engineering.
-And I have a dual degree in Shanghai Jiao Tong University in Electrical and Computer Engineering.
-I am currently looking for job or research opportunities related to Artificial Intelligence and Software Development Engineer in 2025 Summer.

-I have experience in Machine Learning, Deep Learning, and Big Model Optimization.
-I also have experience in web full stack development and game engine development.

-I am currently learning Computer Vision and Computer Graphics.
-I am interested in Deep Learning and Big Model Applications.
+I’m an AI developer and full-stack engineer passionate about transforming intelligent systems into real-world products.
+I am a first year grad student in University of Southern California studying Computer Science.
+I recently graduated with dual B.S.E. degrees in Data Science Engineering from the University of Michigan and Electrical & Computer Engineering from Shanghai Jiao Tong University, and I’m currently seeking 2026 summer intern opportunities.

+Over four internships at companies and startups including AMD, Ping An Technology, Artisk.ai, and GetStitch.ai, I’ve built and deployed production-level applications spanning AI developer tools, generative design, computer vision, education platforms, and distributed systems.
+I love working across the stack—from building deep learning inference pipelines to designing intuitive web interfaces and scalable backend services.

+My technical toolkit includes Python, C++, JavaScript, Go, React, Flask, FastAPI, Redis, Docker, PyTorch, ONNX, MongoDB, MySQL, Neo4j, and cloud platforms like AWS and GCP.